Wonderfully empty and a different Italy, but with some of its most unique towns, stunning scenery and remarkable historic legacies.

 This morning we arrive at Monte Sant Angelo, a gorgeous hill-top village with superb 360 degree vistas of the surrounding forest.
 Here, the Archangel Michael appeared and in the 8th century an outstanding abbey was built.
 What appears to be medieval on the surface, as we descend, you notice the air cools and in the magnificent crypt below is an astonishing display of marble carvings and multi-coloured frescoes from the past 1,200 years.
 This was one of the most important of medieval pilgrimages visited by Popes, Monarchs and especially the Crusaders many of whom scratched messages of hope on the walls which can still be seen.

 Our journey continues driving inland into the mysterious Foresta Umbra, a “Dark Forest” and natural wonderland of ancient trees and one of Europe’s finest orchid habitats.
 The road soars, twists and turns, as slivers of bright sunshine pierce the dense canopy, casting intriguing shadows on the forest floor below.
-We return to Vieste along the Gargano Peninsula, much of which is a National Park, with breathtaking coastal views and a green carpet of aromatic pine and oak forest shielding a kaleidoscope of colourful wild flowers.
-Arriving back in Vieste with time to relax before dinner.
+We then head to the coastal town of Peschici, renowned all over Apulia as the pastamaking capital.
+Here we see an expert at work in a short demonstration of this ancient tradition, before we enjoy a light lunch to sample some of the local specialities at a rustic osteria.
+After, we return to Vieste along the Gargano Peninsula, much of which is a National Park, a green carpet of aromatic pine and oak forest shielding a kaleidoscope of colourful wild flowers.
+Arriving back in Vieste with time to relax before dinner

 This evening we dine in a local restaurant, set in a renovated natural cave located directly under the Duomo in the heart of Vieste, run by a local family serving traditional dishes of this region of Apulia.